-4.9 Continue Lateral Program
+4.9 Sewer Laterals

-The District participated in the North Bay Watershed Associations development of a model lateral ordinance and also participated in the California Association of Sanitation Agencies Private Sewer Lateral Task Force.
-The District developed a lower and upper lateral program that addressed the replacement of laterals.
 In 2012 the District implemented its Private Sewer Lateral Rehabilitation Assistance Program, which allows property owners within the District to replace their laterals with an advance from the District.
 The advance is repaid through a special assessment over a period of up to 10 years at a low interest rate.
-Since inception, 48 property owners have taken advantage of the program resulting in \$302,890 being disbursed.
+Since inception, 99 property owners have taken advantage of the program resulting in \$573,922 being disbursed as of December 31, 2015.
+In 2016 the Board will consider approving a sewer lateral inspection ordinance.
+The ordinance will require the inspection and testing of sewer laterals in the occurrence of specific triggers.
+The ordinance will also require the repair or replacement of laterals that fail testing or inspection.